cocotb/cocotb/documentation/source/endian_swapper.rst

     self.stream_in  = AvalonSTDriver(dut, "stream_in", dut.clk)

-Here we are creating an :class:`AvalonSTDriver <cocotb.drivers.avalon.AvalonSTPkts>` instance.
+Here we are creating an :class:`AvalonSTDriver <cocotb_bus.drivers.avalon.AvalonSTPkts>` instance.
 The constructor requires 3 arguments - a handle to the entity containing the interface (``dut``), the name of the interface (``stream_in``) and the associated clock with which to drive the interface (``dut.clk``).
 The driver will auto-discover the signals for the interface,